huhamhire/huhamhire-hosts/README.rst

   - On some linux distributions, pre-built packages of PyQt4 can be found in software repositories.
-For example, you can install PyQt4 on a debian distribution simplly using:
+For example, you can install PyQt4 on a debian distribution simply using:

     .. code-block:: bash